 Lilt provides a range of tools for project managers, translators, and reviewers to efficiently manage terminology.
 Terminology refers to words or phrases that have pre-defined translations.
 The tools and functions of Lilt's CAT Editor help encourage translators and reviewers to adhere to terminology standards for a given project.

-In the Editor
+Terminology in the Editor

 Terminology is highlighted in orange in the editor.
 This includes:

 - Source terminology highlighting.
 Source terms are highlighted in orange if the corresponding target term does not appear in the target.
 You can mouse over a highlighted source term to see the Terminology tooltip.
-For the terminology to appear in the document, the term must be reviewed.
+For the terminology to appear in the document, the term must be marked as reviewed.

 - MT terminology suggestions.
 The MT system will display terminology suggestions in orange.

 Missing Terms tooltip is displayed when hovering on the highlighted term.
 A given term will show